-Decomposition is the process of breaking up a single optimization problem into multiple ones that can be solved independently at routers and links.
-As seen in Figure 8, decomposing (4), a source router splits traffic over multiple paths to a destination router, where the splitting proportions depend on feedback from the links.
+Decomposition is the process of breaking up a single optimization problem into multiple ones that can be solved independently.
+As seen in Figure 8, decomposing the overall traffic management optimization problem, a distributed protocol is derived that splits traffic over multiple paths, where the splitting proportions depend on feedback from the links.
 The links send feedback to the edge routers in the form of a price s that indicates the local congestion level, based on local link load information.
-There are multiple to decompose (4), but the distributed solutions only differ in the specific computations performed at routers and links [11].
+Although there are multiple ways to decompose the optimization problem, they all lead to a similar divions of functions between the routers and the links [12].

-By including the link-cost function in (4), it is now part of the distributed protocol, rather than having the network management system impose it through link weights.
+By embedding the management objectives in the protocols, the link-cost function is now automated incorporated by the links themselves as part of computing the feedback sent to the edge routers, rather than by the network-management system.
+As seen in Figure 8, there are no link weights at all in this distributed protocol.
 As such, the network-management system merely specifies U, f and v, instead of adapting the link weights over time.